jared-richard-clarke/student/notes/pratt-parser/crockford.md

         return v;
     };

-    // "The statements function parses statements until it sees (end) or } which
+    // "The `statements` function parses statements until it sees `(end)` or `}`
-    // signals the end of a block.
-The function returns a statement, an array
+    // which signals the end of a block.
+The function returns a statement,
-    // of statements, or null if there were no statements present."
+    // an array of statements, or `null` if there were no statements present."

     let statements = function () {
         let a = [],